14islands/14islands-com-v2/app/blog/_posts/2017-01-19-progressive-web-app-from-scratch.md

 ---
 layout: post
-title:  "How we built a Progressive Web App from scratch"
+title:  "We built a PWA from scratch - This is what we learned"
-description: The PWA capabilities make it possible to build native-like web apps.
+description: Our Progressive Web App journey to build a native-like web app.
 og_image: /images/blog/2017-01-pwa-dev/pwa-blog-cover-image_16_10.jpg
 private: true
 ---

-# How we built a Progressive Web App from scratch
+# We built a PWA from scratch - This is what we learned

 Progressive Web Apps bring a lot of potential to the web.
 The new capabilities make it possible to build native-like web apps that integrate closer with people devices.